 Welcome to the Office of Human Rights & Equity Services (HRES).
-Our Office works with campus and community members to ensure that McMaster University is a place where all students, staff and faculty can learn, work and live in an inclusive and barrier-free environment that fosters equality, respect and accessibility.
+We work with campus and community partners to ensure that McMaster University is a place where all students, staff and faculty are treated equitably and respectfully in all areas of campus life.

 For more information, please Contact Us.

 HRES is Hiring!

 The Human Rights & Equity Services Office (HRES) is seeking an exceptional professional to fill the role of Senior Human Rights Officer (SHRO), with specialized expertise in discrimination and harassment issues, accessibility and accommodation, and general harassment.